 - 1 (15 oz) can great northern beans, drained and rinsed

 - Heat 1 Tbsp olive oil in a large non-stick saucepan over medium high heat, crumble in ground beef or sausage and cook, stirring occasionally until cooked through.
 Pour beef (along with fat from beef, if you want it to be healthier you can drain the fat) into a bowl, set aside.
-Heat remaining 1 Tbsp olive oil in same large saucepan, saute carrots, celery and onion over medium high heat until tender about 4 minutes, add garlic and saute 1 minute longer.
+Heat remaining 1 Tbsp olive oil in same large saucepan, saute carrots, celery and onion over medium-high heat until tender about 6 minutes, add garlic and saute 1 minute longer.
 Reduce heat to a low, add tomato sauce, beef broth, water, canned tomatoes, sugar, basil, oregano, thyme, marjoram, cooked beef along, then season with salt and pepper to taste.
-Cover with lid and allow to simmer 30 minutes, stirring occasionally until veggies are soft.
+Cover with lid and allow to simmer, stirring occasionally, until veggies are soft, about 20 minutes.
 Meanwhile prepare ditalini pasta according to directions on package, cooking to al dente.

-- Add cooked and drained pasta to soup along with kidney beans and great northern beans and allow to cook 5 minutes longer.
+- Add cooked and drained pasta to soup along with kidney beans, great northern beans and an additional 1 cup broth if desired to thin soup, and allow to cook 2 minutes longer.
 Serve warm with grated Romano cheese if desired.

 - Note: the longer the soup rests the more liquid the pasta will absorb so you can thin it with additional beef broth if desired.